autogluon/autogluon/docs/tutorials/multimodal/convert_data_to_coco_format.md

-# Convert Data to MSCOCO Format
+# Convert Data to COCO Format

-:label:`convert_data_to_coco_format`
+:label:`sec_automm_detection_convert_to_coco`

-MSCOCO is one of the most popular datasets for object detection and its annotation format, usually referred to as the "MSCOCO format", has also been widely adopted.
+COCO is one of the most popular datasets for object detection and its annotation format, usually referred to as the "COCO format", has also been widely adopted.
-The "MSCOCO format" is a json structure that governs how labels and metadata are formatted for a dataset.
+The "COCO format" is a json structure that governs how labels and metadata are formatted for a dataset.
-We use MSCOCO format as the standard data format for training and inference in object detection tasks, and require that all data related to object detection tasks should conform to the "MSCOCO format".
+We use COCO format as the standard data format for training and inference in object detection tasks, and require that all data related to object detection tasks should conform to the "COCO format".
-For details regarding MSCOCO dataset, please see this page.
+For details regarding COCO dataset, please see this page.

-## How to prepare MSCOCO format
+## How to prepare COCO format
 ### 1. Formatting folder Structure
-Under the MSCOCO format, the overall folder structure of a dataset should follow:
+Under the COCO format, the overall folder structure of a dataset should follow:
 ```
 <dataset_dir>/
     images/